Click - Repair Center

 For the majority of confined space entries, you will need at least three pieces of equipment.
 You will need a means of entry that provides both fall protection and rescue capabilities.
 This is usually a tripod rescue system.
 You will need a gas monitor that detects four gases: oxygen, methane/combustibles, hydrogen sulfide, and carbon monoxide.
 You will need a ventilation blower.

 Before a confined space can be safely entered, its atmosphere has to be checked with a 4-gas confined space monitor.
 This can be done using a monitor that has a pump or can be done by slowly lowering a monitor into and then out of the space with a rope.
 Whatever method you prefer, the monitor has to check for oxygen (both too much and too little), methane (combustible gases), hydrogen sulfide (the rotten egg odor), and carbon monoxide (the odorless killer).
 The measurements obtained must be noted on your entry permit.
 It is also required to then continuously monitor the atmosphere while in the space.
+Our most popular confined space gas monitor is the GFG G450.

 The third basic piece of an All-In-One confined space system is the ventilation blower.
 This is used for two reasons.
 The first is to provide fresh air for the workers in the space.
 It makes for a more comfortable work environment.
 The second reason is to displace any hazards found with the gas monitor.
 If at any point before or during entry the gas monitor detects a hazard, the space cannot be entered (or re-entered) until the atmosphere is normalized.
 This is usually done with a ventilation blower.
+Our most popular blower is the 9533-15.

+The simplest and most cost effective way to go is to purchase one of our all-in-one confined space kits.
 Our go to recommendation is always our our best-selling CSK-F-G4-A All-In-One Confined Space Kit.
 This kit consists of the made in the USA FrenchCreek tripod system.
 It comes with what we think is one of the most durable and reliable gas monitors around, the G450.
 And it also includes the Allegro 9533-15 ventilation blower.
 Ideally, we'd recommend that you purchase an add-on to this system: the R50G 3-way backup winch.

 The proper equipment is only as good as the training.
 It is crucial to properly train your workforce on the use and operation of any piece of confined space safety equipment.
 Even equipment failures should be trained for; including winch or instrument failures.
 There always has to be a Plan B when a life is at stake.

 What about after the products are purchased?
 This is, for us, one of the most important questions you can ask.
 This is where we shine.
 We have an in-house service center that services and repairs the gas monitors we sell.
 We even do warranty work on the gas monitors we sell.
 This avoids long factory wait times and provides you access to timely tech support.
 And although we don't service blowers or tripod systems in house (they have to be serviced at the factory), we can put their tech departments in touch with you, if needed.
-We also will assist you in the return of those items to the factory for repair or warrant evaluation by securing the needed return authorization info on your behalf.
+We also will assist you in the return of those items to the factory for repair or warranty evaluation by securing the needed return authorization info on your behalf.